MDK-Packs/CB_Lab4Layer/layer/Board/NUCLEO-L552ZE-Q/layer.Board.md

 ## Clock Configuration

-> To achieve the right baud rates for the serial interfaces, the clock setup has been changed.
+> To achieve the correct baud rates for the serial interfaces, the clock setup has been changed.

 The **System Clock Mux** uses the *PLLCLK* and the **PLL - N** multiplier is set to *55*.